luistar/crawljax.github.com/source/_posts/2013-05-05-release-3-dot-0-is-out.markdown

 ### New commanline interface

-Crawljax can now also be downloaded as a runnable jar.
-Once you download the jar, running Crawljax can simply done using the command:
+This release brings more support for command line configuration.
+Once you download the zip, running Crawljax can simply be done using the command:

 	java -jar crawljax-cli-version.jar http://your.site.com outputfolder